pingidentity/ldapsdk/README.md

  The UnboundID LDAP SDK for Java is a fast, powerful, user-friendly, and completely free Java library for communicating with LDAP directory servers.
 It offers better performance, better ease of use, and more features than other Java-based LDAP APIs.
 It is actively being developed and enhanced, and commercial support is available.

 The UnboundID LDAP SDK for Java is free to use and redistribute in open source or proprietary applications under the terms of any of the open source [GPLv2](https://raw.githubusercontent.com/pingidentity/ldapsdk/master/LICENSE-GPLv2.txt) or [LGPLv2.1](https://raw.githubusercontent.com/pingidentity/ldapsdk/master/LICENSE-LGPLv2.1.txt) licenses, or the not-open-source-but-still-free-to-use [UnboundID Free Use License](https://raw.githubusercontent.com/pingidentity/ldapsdk/master/LICENSE-UnboundID-LDAPSDK.txt).
-It does not have any third-party dependencies, so a single jar file is all you need to add top-notch LDAP support to your Java application.
+It does not have any third-party dependencies beyond a Java 7 or higher Java Runtime Environment, so a single jar file is all you need to add top-notch LDAP support to your Java application.
 It can also be used in conjunction with most other JVM-based languages, as well as on the Android mobile platform.

 The full documentation for the LDAP SDK is available online at [https://docs.ldap.com/ldap-sdk/docs/index.html](https://docs.ldap.com/ldap-sdk/docs/index.html).
 The API documentation (aka JavaDoc) for the UnboundID LDAP SDK for Java is available at [https://docs.ldap.com/ldap-sdk/docs/javadoc/index.html](https://docs.ldap.com/ldap-sdk/docs/javadoc/index.html).
 The [LDAP.com](https://ldap.com/) website also has a lot of useful information about LDAP and directory services.

-## Advantages of the UnboundID LDAP SDK
+## Advantages of the UnboundID LDAP SDK for Java

 Some of the key advantages of the UnboundID LDAP SDK for Java include: